ECONOMY

 KINCORA COPPER STARTS DRILLING PROGRAM AT BRONZE FOX PROJECT IN MONGOLIA - VIDEO

 Kincora Copper President and CEO Sam Spring skyped into Proactive Investors Vancouver to bring news the company is drilling on their project in Mongolia.
 Spring saying it is an aggressive program with multiple rigs going 18,000 metres.
+Spring talks about the targets for their drills and the scope of the project.

 Source: Proactive Investors